Robert de Montalt, 1st Baron Montalt

-Robert de Montalt served in the Scottish and Gascon wars of Edward I and Edward II.
+Robert served in the Scottish and Gascon wars of Edward I and Edward II.
 De Montalt was summoned to Parliament as Baron Montalt in 1299.
 His summons as Baron Montalt was not a continuation of the 1297 barony, but a new creation.

 At his death in 1329, the barony became extinct.
-When Robert died in 1329 he settled his lands on Queen Isabella (mother of K. Edward III) and thereafter to John of Eltham, brother to the King.
+He settled his lands on Queen Isabella (mother of King Edward III and thereafter to John of Eltham, brother of Edward III.
+His wife Emma survived him.